reflectivity/reflectivity.github.io/projects/simple_model.md

 Based on slack discussions and online meetings, Artur and Jochen suggest the following approach for a **simple** and **flexible** way to define a first step sample model.

+This document is not free of uncertainties or contradictions!
+We will correct this according to the state of the discussion.

 All previous suggestions and variants are removed in order to avoid confusion.